goncalo-oliveira/jsondb/README.md

 }
 ```

-The collections implement an `IEnumerable<T>`, which means we can also use LINQ extensions to query our collection.
+The collections implement an `IEnumerable<T>`, which means we can iterate directly or use LINQ extensions to query our collection.

 ```csharp
 public class User